-Sure, I am now a Tax Partner with KPMG Bahrain but I grew up in Australia and qualified as a lawyer in 1999 (makes me feel old!) before first moving to the Gulf Cooperation Council (GCC) in 2008 to set up the international tax practice at EY Bahrain.
+Sure, I am now a Tax Partner with KPMG Bahrain but I grew up in Australia and qualified as a lawyer in 1999 (which makes me feel old!) before first moving to the Gulf Cooperation Council (GCC) in 2008 to set up the international tax practice at EY Bahrain.

-I enjoyed the challenge of building a tax practice in a no tax jurisdiction!
-I returned back to Australia after 3.5 years for personal reasons but regretted the move back and returned to the region a few years later.
-Bahrain is a fantastic expat family friendly country.
+I enjoyed the challenge of building a tax practice in a no-tax jurisdiction!
+I returned to Australia after 3.5 years for personal reasons but regretted the move back and returned to the region a few years later.
+Bahrain is a fantastic ex-pat family-friendly country.
 We have made it our home and immersed ourselves into Bahrain life.

 Coming from Australia, where it takes 22 hours to reach Europe, it is great to be in this part of the world with its proximity to Europe, Asia, and its relative proximity to the Americas compared to Melbourne!

 I fell into a career in tax.
-During my final year of law, my plan was to become a management consultant, as it seemed like the cool thing to do.
+During my final year of law, I planned to become a management consultant, as it seemed like a cool thing to do.

 I then qualified as a lawyer just before joining Deloitte and here I am 20 years later still working in tax and enjoying it!

-After falling into a career in tax, it took me a few years to find out what I really wanted.
-I moved into doing more corporate / commercial work for a short time and I even considered moving into more of a policy focused role in Government, coming close to accepting a role as advisor in the department of Premier & Cabinet in Victoria.
+After falling into a career in tax, it took me a few years to find out what I wanted.
+I moved into doing more corporate/commercial work for a short time and I even considered moving into more of a policy-focused role in Government, coming close to accepting a role as an advisor in the Department of Premier & Cabinet in Victoria.

-Although partnership was at the back of my mind, I wasn’t fixated on it.
+Although the partnership was at the back of my mind, I wasn’t fixated on it.
 I was much more interested in enjoying the roles that I was in.
-My parents always remind me that my grade five primary school teacher was spot on when she told them that, “Mubeen is impatient” - I guess I didn’t have the patience to wait it out for partnership!
+My parents always remind me that my grade five primary school teacher was spot on when she told them, ‘Mubeen is impatient’- I guess I didn’t have the patience to wait it out for partnership!

-Well your impatience has obviously paid off!
+Well, your impatience has paid off!
 What makes a good Partner in your opinion?